 Lynette has bred or co-bred 30 plus Best in Show dogs, Multitude of Top Brood Bitches and Stud Dogs, a multitude of Specialty Winners and Group placers.
 Currently breeder or Co-breeder of 360 champions world wide.

 Maintaining a small kennel of quality dogs and Co-owning with friends Maria George of Mishkas, Ann Cozzi, Crystal Benson, Ken Granacki of Snowater, Marge Good Enough of Cot'nPic'n & Judi Elford, Vanderbilt.The Polar Mist line has become one of the top producing kennels of quality Samoyeds in the world.

 Several dogs that Lynette & co-breeder friends have bred have gone onto to do good things in the obedience ring, herding trials, agility trials, & as therapy dogs.
 Several dogs bred by Lynette and Marge Goodenough of Cot'n Pic'n Samoyeds ran on Marge's all champion dog sled team.
-It is important for her dogs to have good type, structure, outstanding movement, great temperaments, and the traits that make them a quality Samoyed true to the standard.
+It is important for her dogs to have good type, structure, outstanding movement, great temperaments, and health clearances,plus the desirable traits that make them a quality Samoyed true to the standard.
 In 1996, Lynette became a judge for the Samoyed breed, and has since added 23 breeds of dogs to judge, most all Spitz breeds, many of the working breeds as well as Australian Shepherds in the Herding Group.
 She had the honor of judging the Samoyed dog classes for the 2000 National Specialty, Bitches in 2005 and Best of Breed in 2011.